j12bates/Innullifiability/docs/problem.md

 player must find a way to arithmetically bring them together.
 We've seen that they can be phrased in terms of constructing an arithmetic expression evaluating to the target, or by doing operations one at a time to reduce the input until the target appears.
-Let's look at a more general version of these puzzles, to see that these work the same:
+Just to show that these metaphors are identical, let's look at a more general version of these puzzles, where there is an arbitrary set of N whole numbers and a whole number target, and we'll also add the requirement from four 4's that all values be used once and only once:

-$`[2, 6, 9, 13, 16]`$\
+$`[2, 9, 13, 16]`$\
 Target: $`21`$

 Using the 'merge and reduce' method:

 $`2 * 9 = 18`$\
-$`\Rightarrow [6, 13, 16, 18]`$
+$`\Rightarrow [13, 16, 18]`$

 $`16 - 13 = 3`$\
-$`\Rightarrow [3, 6, 18]`$
+$`\Rightarrow [3, 18]`$

-$`3 + 18 = 21`$
+$`3 + 18 = 21`$\
+$`\Rightarrow [21]`$\
+singleton member is target, solved

 Rewriting as an arithmetic expression:

-$`(2 * 9) + (16 - 13) = 21`$\
+$`(2 * 9) + (16 - 13) = 21`$
-($`6`$ unused)

-Now I will introduce 'Nullifiability,' the actual subject of my research, which I like to think of as a generalized version of these.
+Now I will introduce 'Nullifiability,' the actual subject of my research, which I like to think of as a trivial case to this generalized puzzle.

-here: do the 'generalization' first with the 'once and only once' rule, do the example, then introduce nullifiability afterwards

-Let's imagine that 'Countdown' puzzles didn't have the notion of big and small numbers, and that you get an arbitrary set of N whole numbers and a whole number target.
-We can also put in place the requirement from four 4's that all numbers must be used once and only once.
 Obviously, some puzzles will be naturally unsolvable, and this can depend a lot on the target value.
 If it's something like a high prime number, it's less likely an arbitrary set can be solved for it.
 So then, what would be the most solvable target?
 The answer is, trivially, zero.
 I'm pretty sure, at least.
 I did a bit of number crunching for one particular case, but I feel like this is probably general.
-To me at least, this makes intuitive sense.
-I'll try and explain how this works at some point, when I've thought through it more.
+To me at least, this makes intuitive sense, and I'll explain a bit of why I think so.

 The interesting thing is that solving to get zero will always follow one particular pattern: if there's no zero initially, there'll be a way to